DiegoCarvajal98/Turtlebot-Gazebo-Navigator/docs/section1.md

 ### [5%] Conceptual Questions
 Please solve the following questions:
 1. [1.0%] *Which field of the planner server action should be set to use a specific planner?*

+    * To set a specific planner the `planner_id` field should be set
 1. [1.0%] *What is the information that is provided in the planner server action feedback?*

+    * The planner server action doesn't provide any feedback
 1. [1.0%] *Which costmap is used by the planner server?*

+    The costmap used by the planner server is an Occupancy Grid costmap published in the topic `/global_costmap/costmap` of type `nav_msgs/msg/OccupancyGrid`
 1. [1.0%] *Is sensor data being used by the planner server?
 If so, name a topic that is used*

+    The planner doesn't use sensors
 1. [1.0%] *Name three (3) planners that could be used by Nav2:*

 ### [5% Extra] Additional Questions
 Solve the following questions if you want to get some extra points: